jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 ## Arithmetic and the ALU

-#### The ALU as a black box

 Input: ALU op, a, b
 Output: Zero, Result, Overflow, Carry Out

-## One Bit Full Adder
+### ALU Operations
+## Multiplication, and Booth's algorithm.

+### ALU Design
+**One Bit Full Adder** - the layout of a full adder for 1-bit operands.
 ![1-bit adder](/images/comp_arch/1ba.png)

-## Ripple Carry Adder
+**Ripple Carry Adder** - To get a 32 bit adder, we can chain together 32 one-bit adders, connecting the output of one adder to the carry in of the one below it.
 ![ripple carry adder](/images/comp_arch/rca.png)
+A single NOR gate over the results provides us with the zero output.
+Overflow is detected by xoring $$C_{31}$$ and $$C_{32}$$.
+When the two carry bits are different, an overflow has occured.
 Here we have a $$2N$$ gate delay where $$N$$ is the number of bits as there are 2 gates per carry out.
-A single NOR gate provides us with the zero output.
-Overflow is detected by xoring c_31 and c_32.

-## Carry Lookahead Adder
+(1 OR and 1 AND as seen from the 1-bit full adder aboce)

-In order to reduce the gate delay, we can use a carry lookahead adder.
+**Carry Lookahead Adder** - In order to reduce the gate delay, we can use a carry lookahead adder.
 ![carry lookahead adder](/images/comp_arch/cla.png)
 | A | B | Carry Out | signal  |
 |---|---|-----------|---------|
 | 0 | 0 |0          | kill    |